-Keeping the site clear of obstruction and regular mowing of the dry hydrant access area will be required for readily available access for emergency use.
+Keeping the site clear of obstruction and regular mowing of the dry hydrant access area will be required to keep the area readily available for emergency use.

-Pumper testing of the dry hydrant should be done at least annually to verify site usability.
+Pumper testing of the dry hydrant shall be done at least annually to verify site usability.
 This test shall include back flushing, followed by a pumper test at the maximum designed flow rate.
 Careful attention should be given to silt, debris, aquatic growth, or other interference that may limit the full operation of the dry hydrant.

-The intake screen should be checked at least once every year to identify any sediment build up or aquatic growth that needs to be removed.
+Checks of the intake screen should be made once every five years to identify any sediment build up and to provide information for a clean-out operation or for aquatic growth control needs.
 The hydrant should be back-flushed each spring and fall to remove any silt or debris that may have accumulated on the screen.